kean/articles/2019-09-25-regex-matcher.markdown

 Previously on [Let's Build a Regex Engine]({{ site.url }}/post/lets-build-regex), we learned about formal grammars and [defined]({{ site.url }}/post/regex-grammar) one for regex, [parsed]({{ site.url }}/post/regex-parser) the pattern, and [compiled]({{ site.url }}/post/regex-compiler) it to Nondeterministic Finite Automaton (NFA) There is now only one thing left to do – use NFA to find *matches* in the input strings.

 > Matcher is still a work in progress.
 I'm sure I got at least some of it wrong.
-I'm confident in the parser and the "compiler", but Russ Cox [articles](https://swtch.com/~rsc/regexp/) are probably a better source on matching algorithms.
+I'm confident in the parser and the compiler, but there doesn't seem to be a single best matching algorithm – they all seem to address different problems in different ways.
+In this post, I explore two algorithms that are, to the very least, simple and clear from the CS standpoint.
+They are not necessarily going to be the best in practice.
-{:warning}
+{:.warning}

 {% include ad-hor.html %}